eNMS-automation/eNMS/README.md

 ## Object creation

 Nodes and links can be created in two ways:
-- one by one by specifying all properties manually, in the "Object creation" webpage.
+- one by one by specifying all properties manually, in the "Object creation" page.
 - by importing an Excel file with one sheet per type of object.
-Examples of such Excel files are available in the /project folder.
+Examples of such Excel files are available in the **_/project folder_**.
-Once your objects have been created, you can go to the "Overview" webpage to have them displayed in a sortable table.
+Once your objects have been created, you can go to the "Overview" page.
-A "Search" field can be entered to filter the table: the filter applies to all properties of an object.
+All objects are displayed in a sortable and searchable table.

 ![Object creation](https://github.com/afourmy/eNMS/blob/master/readme/object_creation.gif)

 ## Dashboard

 The dashboard displays pie charts for any property.
-You can select, for both nodes and links, which properties are to be displayed as pie charts in the dashboard.
+You can select, for both nodes and links, which properties are displayed as pie charts in the dashboard.

 ![Dashboard](https://github.com/afourmy/eNMS/blob/master/readme/dashboard.gif)